bonnettheophile/SCONE/docs/User Manual.rst

 * xsFile: needed for multi-group simulations.
 Must contain the path to the file where the multi-group cross sections are stored.

-* rgb (*optional*): An array of three integers specifying the RGB colour e.g. ``(255 0 0)``.
-The colour defined in this way will be used for visualisation of the material in the geometry plots.

 Example 1: ::

       materials {